 Office of Nuclear Reactor Regulation

-Deputy Director for Reactor Safety Programs and Mission Support: Mike King
+Deputy Director for Reactor Safety Programs and Mission Support (A): Jeremy Groom

 The Office of Nuclear Reactor Regulation (NRR) is responsible for accomplishing key components of the NRC's nuclear reactor safety mission.
 NRR conducts a broad range of regulatory activities in support of the Commission's safety and security strategic goals.
 These activities encompass licensing, oversight, siting, rulemaking, and incident response for operating commercial nuclear power reactors, new commercial nuclear power reactors, advanced reactor technologies, and non-power production and utilization facilities.
 NRR collaborates with other headquarters and regional offices to accomplish the NRC mission.